layer5io/advanced-istio-service-mesh-workshop/lab-4/README.md

 <img src="img/istio-add-ons.png" width="50%" align="center" />
 </a>

 You will use Prometheus and Grafana for collecting and viewing metrics and [Jaeger](https://www.jaegertracing.io/) collecting and viewing distributed traces.
 Expose each add-on external to the cluster.
 Set each the service networking to "LoadBalancer" or "NodePort".
+Repeat one of the following options for each of the add-ons.

 #### Option 1: Expose telemetry add-ons with LoadBalancer